quietui/quiet/docs/docs/form-validation.md

 layout: docs
 ---

+Quiet form controls are [form-associated custom elements](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/attachInternals), meaning their values will submit just like native form controls when you give them a name.

-Quiet form controls are built on top of the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation), allowing them to work seamlessly with native form validation.
-This means you can use most standard HTML validation attributes and access validation states and methods similar to how you would with native form controls.
+To align with the platform, validation is built on top of the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation).
+This allows Quiet's form controls to work seamlessly with native form validation techniques.
+You can use most standard HTML validation attributes and access validation states and methods in the same way as native form controls.

 ## Basic validation